hunt-framework/hayoo/README.md

 Hunt
 ----

 Hayoo uses [Hunt](huntsearch.org) for indexing and searching.
-Hunt is a flexible, lightweight search platform with a powerful query language and JSON api.
+Hunt is a flexible, lightweight search platform with a powerful query language and JSON API.
 Hayoo exposes the query language through its interface and thus allows to execute advanced queries on Hayoo.

 Additionally, Hunt consists of a stand alone web server to allow integration into existing infrastructures without the need of writing Haskell code.

-Json api
+JSON API
 --------

-Hayoo exposes a Json api for the usage of other clients.
-The json api is available under [/json](/json?query=Monad).
-The json api accepts a parameter [page](/json?query=Monad&page=2) to cycle through the pages.
+Hayoo exposes a JSON API for the usage of other clients.
+The JSON API is available under [/json](/json?query=Monad).
+The JSON API accepts a parameter [page](/json?query=Monad&page=2) to cycle through the pages.

 Feedback
 --------

-Bug-reports should be submitted to [Github](https://github.com/hunt-framework/hayoo/issues), You can also provide Feedback to [info@huntsearch.org](mailto:info@huntsearch.org)
+Bug-reports should be submitted to [Github](https://github.com/hunt-framework/hayoo/issues).
+You can also provide Feedback to [info@huntsearch.org](mailto:info@huntsearch.org)

 History
 -------

-The old Hayoo is based on the Holumbus search engine.
-Hunt is the successor of Holumbus and the new Hayoo is a rewrite on top of the Hunt search engine.
+The old Hayoo was based on the Holumbus search engine.
+The new Hayoo is a rewrite on top of the Hunt search engine, which is the successor of Holumbus.